+The Company operates risk and control self-assessment processes using the Group's Operational Risk and Control Management methodology.
 A regular top-down key risk identification and assessment process is carried out by the Risk Function.
 This includes the consideration of emerging risks and is supported by deeper thematic reviews.
 The risk assessment processes are used to generate risk reports which are shared with the Board.

 Risk models are an important tool in the measurement of risks and are used to support the monitoring and reporting of the risk profile and in the consideration of the risk management actions available.
-A range of stress (where one risk factor, such as equity returns, is assumed to vary) and scenario (where combinations of risk factors are assumed to vary) tests are undertaken to evaluate their impact on the business and the management actions available to respond to the conditions envisaged.
+A range of stress (where one risk factor is assumed to vary) and scenario (where combinations of risk factors are assumed to vary) tests are undertaken to evaluate their impact on the business and the management actions available to respond to the conditions envisaged.